MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/csv-connector.md

 <!---## Limitations-->
 ## Limitations

-The following are known limitations of the CSV connector:
+The following are known limitations of the CSV Microsoft Graph connector:
 * Profile enrichment scenarios aren't supported at this time.

 ## Troubleshooting